Nevisian local lingo

 This is one description that I don’t adopt.
 My English literature just won’t accept it.
 When I first heard people describing ‘persons responsible’ I wanted to correct them but even on official documents, this is how people use the word to describe more than one person.

-This is a common expression that is used at the beginning of a sentence.
+This is a common expression which people use at the beginning of a sentence.
 It adds a lot of effects when someone is telling a story.

 “Awbe” / “Arby”

 I struggled with this one.
 In a nutshell, it means “us” or “we”.
 Everywhere has local slang, this is one of them.
 When I verified with local people, I learned that the pronunciation varies depending on where in the island people are from.
-When phrases like this are written down it looks funnier than it sounds.
+Phrases like this look funnier than they sound.

 This is a general expression for getting back to normal.
 For instance, after drinking a lot of alcohol and getting back to normal.
 So if you’ve been liming hard, someone might ask if you’ve had time to catch yourself, i.e. recover.